 - Italy earthquake: Search for survivors as death toll tops 240

-- Finding work proves harder for world’s youth
+- Finding work proves harder for the world’s youth

-Here are a few suggestions for understanding while to dangle up that smartphone:
+Here are a few suggestions for understanding while dangling up that smartphone: